tiffbouchard/shopify-ecommerce/README.md

 - [Next Steps](#next-steps)

 ## About
 OJOS is an eCommerce project created for a small Toronto-based business that sells handmade one of a kind pieces made from deadstock materials.
-Supporting others creative visions and helping them make them reality is what being a developer is about to me and building things that help others make their ideas real.
-As one of the first real projects it could have not embodied my values and interests more especially as a lover of fashion and supporter of sustainability and a deep respect for small business owners with unique visions.

 > OJOS is currently preparing for product drops and public release and all site content is currently placeholder

 ## Learning Outcomes
-During the process of designing and building this project, I learned a lot.
-Specifically...
+During the process of designing and building this project, I learned...
-  - Collaborating on design process through wireframing with Figma
-  - Using React context hooks in order to share state among components rather than prop drilling
+  - React context hooks in order to share state among components rather than prop drilling
   - Using Next.js for server side rendering and built in API routes
-  - Understanding the purpose and use cases for headless CMS softwares

 ## Features
 - The owner is able to update content/products from Sanity and Shopify admin dashboard for easier management and giving more independence to the owner, also gives the ability to scale if need be